Ltei/cumath/README.md

     // Convert slice2 into a matrix by taking a matrix slice let matrix = slice2.matrix_slice(0 /*slice offset*/, 10 /*rows*/, 10 /*cols*/);

-    // Matrix-matrix multiplication with slice1 as a row-matrix cublas.mult_row_m(&slice1, &matrix, &mut slice3);
+    // Matrix-matrix multiplication with slice1 as a row-matrix (using cublas gemv) cublas.mult_row_m(&slice1, &matrix, &mut slice3);
 }
 ```